Book of Origins

 Every book of the Bible is inspired by God.

 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness;

 - II Timothy 3:16

-Historians and scientists can only speculate about the origins of life, culture, nations, etc. but the bible actually contains this information so we can look back and see an accurate picture of the world at its beginning, before recorded history by man.
+Historians and scientists can only speculate about the origins of life, culture and nations, etc. but the bible actually contains this information so we that can look back and see an accurate picture of the world at its beginning, before the recording of history by man.